 3. Select the right keywords:

-App stores are basically search engines, so you need to make sure you’ve listed your app with the appropriate keywords.
-These keywords should be the queries people might type in to the store search bar in order to find an app like yours.
+App stores are basically searched engines, so you need to make sure you’ve listed your mobile app with the appropriate keywords.
+These keywords should be the queries people might type into the store search bar in order to find an app like yours.
 It’s important that you also use these keywords, if at all possible, in your app description.